life’s big questions: or, jewish adulting 101

 week 1: who tells your story?

 In what way does personal history become collective history?
 Can history “make a claim” on us?
 What is your story?

+Why do we create community?
+And why Jewish community?
+Why and how do we choose to be a part of it?
 What is the difference between a community, a group of friends and a social network?
 What makes a community a community?